pivovarit/throwing-function/README.md

     default Function<T, R> unchecked() {...}
 Transforms ThrowingFunction into a regular Function.
 Checked exception gets wrapped in a RuntimeException.
-Feature is available for all functional types.
+Feature is available for all java.util.function types.
 Comes both as a static and as an instance method.

     default Function<T, Optional<R>> returningOptional() {...}
 Transforms ThrowingFunction into a regular Function returning result wrapped into an Optional instance.
 If exception